 At Fun Paw Care we teach and take continuing education courses regularly, ranging in topics from ethology and dog training to cognitive ethology and husbandry.
 We enjoy learning, teaching and being at the forefront of the newest methodologies and research that comes out daily in the science of applied animal behavior.
 With this passion to learn and continually raising the bar of excellence, I wanted to share a certification achievement that I am pleased to announce.
 I have passed, with outstanding marks, the International Association of Animal Behavior Consultants (IAABC) certification exam to become a Certified Dog Behavior Consultant, (CDBC).
 There are fewer than 200 CDBC’s worldwide (as of 2014).
-Although all of these letters and acronyms do not mean much, in addition to my numerous other dog training and behavior certifications and achievements over the years, I feel that this credentialing exam expands upon my desire to learn and to stay up-to-date and focus on continuing education and teaching families trainers and behaviorists.
+Although all of these letters and acronyms do not mean much, in addition to my numerous other dog training and behavior certifications and achievements over the years, I feel that this credentialing exam expands upon and displays my desire to learn and to stay up-to-date and focus on continuing education and teaching families trainers and behaviorists.

 The Landscape is Constantly Changing

-Over the years, as the landscape of dog training and dog behavior organizations have changed, some organizations (APDT) have lost meaning and and have become a useless metric in which to gauge the competence, proficiency and qualifications of a behavior professional or dog trainer, while others like the Pet Professional Guild (PPG) and Certified Fear Free Training have risen by placing ethics, morals and integrity first and foremost and is the most aligned with our morals and ethics as a comprehensive, humane and ethically driven, force-free and fear-free training, behavior and pet care organization.
+Over the years, as the landscape of dog training and dog behavior organizations have changed, some organizations (APDT) have lost meaning and have become a useless metric in which to gauge the competence, proficiency, and qualifications of a behavior professional or dog trainer, while others like the Pet Professional Guild (PPG) and Certified Fear Free Training have risen by placing ethics, morals, and integrity first and foremost and is the most aligned with our morals and ethics as a comprehensive, humane and ethically driven, force-free and fear-free training, behavior and pet care organization.